Tourism in Indonesia: International airports

+Other transportation

+Trains
-Indonesia is an archipelagic country to explore Indonesia there are several alternatives.
-To have different experience beside using airplanes, traveler can use trains, ships and buses.
-Local transportation can be used to explore Indonesia, trains can be used to travel between cities, as sample to explore Java island travelers use train to travel from Jakarta to Yogyakarta to visit Borobudur.

-Indonesia also has a fast train service between Jakarta and Bandung, and local train services in and around Jakarta.
+Indonesia is an archipelagic country.
+There are several ways to explore it.
+As alternatives to airplanes, trains, ships and buses are available.
+Local transportation can be used to explore the country; trains can be used to travel between cities.
+For example, tourists can explore the island of Java by taking a train from Jakarta to Yogyakarta in order to visit Borobudur.
+Indonesia offers fast train service between Jakarta and Bandung, as well as local train services in the Jakarta area.